• Skip to main content

 Thanks to SFS and other techniques, the family can go from a chaotic way of functioning to a reliably intentional one, one that is guided by the parents, involving all subordinate family members who each have clearly identified roles and responsibilities that they accept and embrace.
 With proper interventions, families can learn to work as a cohesive unit.

 Regardless of which family group or subgroup comes to family therapy, a good family therapist who relies on family systems thinking will highlight and intercept dysfunctional family dynamics in the moment as they occur during the session thus helping the family to make lasting, relevant change on the spot.
 This reality is exciting for me, I never tire of it, and it is one of the favorite parts of my job!
-What I write here is not a pie-in-the-sky dream, the efficacy of competent family therapy has been reported on in research articles published in peer-reviewed scholarly journals (e.g., Cf. Minuchen, et al, 1967) for several decades now and are what I have come to expect as the outcome of family therapy.
+What I write here is not a pie-in-the-sky dream, the efficacy of competent family therapy has been reported on in research articles published in peer-reviewed scholarly journals (e.g., Cf. Minuchen, et al, 1967) for several decades now and treatment success is what I have come to expect as the outcome of family therapy.

 Summary